joannaleecy/windows-uwp-pr.ja-jp/windows-apps-src/style/typography.md

          puts the baseline of the body text exactly 24px below the baseline of the header.
-24px is the recommended line height for a 20px font size, which is what's set in SubtitleTextBlockStyle.
+24px is the recommended line height for a 20px font size, which is what’s set in SubtitleTextBlockStyle.
          The bottom margin will be different for different font size pairings. -->
     <TextBlock